zMarch/Orc/README.md

 - getinfo pulls basically everything useful and generic i could think of and sticks it in a tar.xz file for you. ([Wiki](https://github.com/zMarch/Orc/wiki/getinfo))

+- getdocker checks if the docker socket in /var/run/docker.sock exists, if we have write access, and then if we do, runs docker ps

 - getluks uses lsblk to look for partitions of type crypt, indicating disk crypto.

 - getrel prints the OS name from the release file. ([Wiki](https://github.com/zMarch/Orc/wiki/getrel))